Gym shorts

 Gym shorts are an article of clothing typically worn by people when exercising.
 They are typically made out of fabrics that allow for maximum comfort and ease, such as nylon.
 Brands such as Nike, Under Armour, Gymshark, Adidas, and Reebok all make gym shorts.
 Cotton gym shorts were made popular by a cheerleading brand called Soffe.

 While gym shorts were traditionally worn by men, from the late 1970s and onward, women began wearing them for better comfort at the gym as well as a modern fashion trend.

+Running shorts are a specialized form of shorts worn by runners.
+Often the cut of a running short is quite short, done in order to maximise breathability and movement.

 Changes from short to baggy

 Gym shorts worn by a woman while exercising outdoors.

 Up until around 1993, men's gym shorts were typically very short.

 The first time today's baggy or "bermuda" look was publicized was when Michael Jordan wore baggy shorts in the Nike commercial with Spike Lee in 1988.
 Another basketball team who emphasized today's men modern style, who were inspired by Michael Jordan, was the Fab 5 Wolverines, who included Juwan Howard, Chris Webber, and Jalen Rose.
 After that, the look spread into other NBA and other sports.
 The look quickly expanded into mainstream American culture, and baggy shorts soon replaced upper-thigh shorts outside the sportsworld.

 Even as the short shorts became scarce in the NBA, John Stockton of the Utah Jazz continued to wear them until his retirement in 2003.
 Also, during a hardwood classics night on December 31, 2007, the Los Angeles Lakers wore the short shorts against their 1980s rival, the Boston Celtics.